sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_4_WhatIsAComputerAndCPU/Questions01.md

 **Explanation**

-a) Computer programs are nothing but instructions given to CPU.
-They are created by humans using programming language.
-Output getting from CPU is what we receive by running the programs.
-Computer hardware is like a clay which can be moulded to anything.
-It should be programmable to create a software for it.

-b) Computer programs are nothing but instructions given to CPU.
-They are created by humans using programming language.
-Output getting from CPU is what we receive by running the programs.
-Computer hardware is like a clay which can be moulded to anything.
-It should be programmable to create a software for it.

-c) Computer programs are nothing but instructions given to CPU.
-They are created by humans using programming language.
-Output getting from CPU is what we receive by running the programs.
-Computer hardware is like a clay which can be moulded to anything.
-It should be programmable to create a software for it.

-d) Computer programs are nothing but instructions given to CPU.
+Computer programs are nothing but instructions given to CPU.
 They are created by humans using programming language.
 Output getting from CPU is what we receive by running the programs.
 Computer hardware is like a clay which can be moulded to anything.
 It should be programmable to create a software for it.

 ---
 ---